Royals (song): North America

 Since its release in the US, "Royals" has broken multiple records, many of them a result of Lorde's young age.
 At 16 years and 11 months old, Lorde became the youngest female artist in 26 years to top the Billboard Hot 100 since 16-year-old Tiffany topped the chart with "I Think We're Alone Now" in 1987.
 It also made Lorde the first New Zealand act to top the Billboard Hot 100 as a lead artist and the youngest musician to top the chart with a song written by the performer, surpassing Soulja Boy, who achieved this at age 17 with "Crank That (Soulja Boy)" in 2007.
 Lorde became the youngest artist whose song stayed at number one for more than eight weeks, a feat that was previously achieved by 13-year-old hip-hop duo Kris Kross with "Jump" in 1992.
 It also made Lorde the youngest solo artist to top the chart since Mario who, at 18 years old, topped the chart with "Let Me Love You" in 2005.

 In August 2013, Lorde became the second ever solo female artist to top the Billboard Alternative Songs chart, since Tracy Bonham in 1996.
 "Royals" holds the record for longest spell at number one on the Billboard Alternative Songs chart by a woman, surpassing Alanis Morissette's "You Oughta Know" (1995), which spent five weeks at number one.
 The success of "Royals" has been credited to frequent airplay on stations playing different genres of music.

 "Royals" debuted at number 58 on the Canadian Hot 100 and in the following weeks it steadily rose up the chart.
-In its 12th week, on the chart dated 12 October, the song hit number one after selling than 29,000 copies.
+In its 12th week, on the chart dated 12 October, the song hit number one after selling more than 29,000 copies.
 It remained there for six consecutive weeks.
 "Royals" returned to the top of the chart on the 23rd of that month, spending seven non-consecutive weeks at number one.
-Music Canada later awarded the song seven platinum plaques, denoting sales of more than 560,000 copies.
+Music Canada later awarded the song a diamond plaque, denoting sales of more than 800,000 copies.